open-eid/cdoc2-shares-server/admin-guide.md

 # When certificate doesn't have AIA extension and revocation checks are enabled, then authentication
 # will fail
 cdoc2.auth-x5c.revocation-checks.enabled=false
+# Forbid authentication to /key-shares API with sid/mid certificate for signing purpose.
+# Certificates are allowed with only digital authentication purpose, not with digital signature.
+# Default value is 'true'
+cdoc2.auth-x5c.sign-cert.forbidden=true

 # https://docs.spring.io/spring-boot/reference/features/ssl.html#features.ssl.pem
 # Smart-ID/Mobile-ID certificate trusted issuer